A few of our key value-driving projects

 I am proud of this slide as it convinced a Telefonica CFO to invest in more labs projects as a means to “fail early” and thus avoid massive capital wastage.

 cPaaS Innovation: connFu

-Whilst consulting for O2 UK, I approached the internal fund of the R&D division of Telefonica to fund a radical new approach to building carrier services: connFu.
+Whilst consulting for O2 UK, Paul approached the venture fund of the R&D division of Telefonica to fund a radical new approach to building carrier services: connFu.

 This was both a platform and a scripting language (“Domain Specific Language” – DSL) — see example in adjacent image.
-I designed the scripting language to be based upon Ruby given its popularity at the time (Ruby on Rails) with developers.
+Paul led the design of the scripting language, based upon Ruby given its popularity at the time (Ruby on Rails).

-connFu enabled developers (internal/external) to create telco services “at the speed of thought” – i.e. as fast as someone could code, versus the old carrier waterfall method that hindered innovation via unrealistic timelines and budgets.
+connFu was a developer-first product designed to enabled developers (internal/external) to create telco services “at the speed of thought” versus the old carrier waterfall method that hindered innovation on telco platforms.

 The telephony services were powered by a telephony server product (Voxeo) atop of the Jajah IP-telephony network (strategically acquired by Telefonica).
 The lab included an extension into Silicon Valley to “infuse” the telco with modern techniques, such as Lean, Agile and TDD.

 This was the first – and seemingly only – time that a carrier built its own developer-friendly scripting language and fully embraced the APIs and Open Platforms approach.
 This work led to Paul writing the book “Connected Services” to explain how to understand and map open platform methodologies to telcos.

 This is real code from the project, showing a custom DSL that I designed (connFu Script) to write telco-based applications.
 This was before Twilio was doing it and, keep in mind, done within the behemoth of a telco.